 Pictured opposite: Top, Senior Master Sgt.
 Jeffrey Soja of the 202nd Weather Flight, Otis Air National Guard Base, left, Army Capt.
 Robert Charbonneir of Joint Force Headquarters, and Staff Sgt.
 Michael Comforti of HHC 101 Engineers, Methuen, Mass.

-The JFHQ Community

-Outreach is putting together

-a career fair to help our

-Soldiers/Airmen that are

-unemployed, especially those

-deployed that find themselves

-with no work.
+The JFHQ Community Outreach is putting together a career fair to help our Soldiers/Airmen that are unemployed, especially those deployed that find themselves with no work.
 The career fair will be opened to the community and it is our deepest wishes that our Guardsmen find jobs during this fair.

-Community Outreach Job Fair

-Date: Wednesday, April 11, 2012
+Community Outreach Job Fair Information provided by the 102nd Force Support Flight Date: Wednesday, April 11, 2012 Timeline:

-Timeline:

 Noon-1 p.m.
-Informational Luncheon hosted by Employer Support of the Guard and Reserve (ESGR) for participating Employers

-1-6 p.m.
-Career Fair

-Location: Methuen Readiness Center, 697

-Lowell Street, Methuen, MA
+Informational Luncheon hosted by Employer Support of the Guard and Reserve (ESGR) for participating Employers 1-6 p.m.
+Career Fair Location: Methuen Readiness Center, 697 Lowell Street, Methuen, MA Insurance specifically for the Guard erage when you separate.